Library of the Russian Academy of Sciences: Library of the Academy of Sciences in the 18th century

+Three collections were brought to the Summer Palace - the books of the Pharmaceutical Order from Moscow, the Gottorp library and the so-called library of the Dukes of Courland.
+The fund consisted of about 2,000 books in Russian and many European languages.
 In 1728 the Library was opened to the public in a new building on Vasilievsky Island.
 This building housed the Academy of Sciences until 1787, the Library until 1924, and the Kunstkamera is still located today.
 The priority right to use the Library after 1728 was assigned to academicians, but other educated people could also visit it.
 Moreover, this mode of access to the Library was maintained until the 1770s.

-Among the first readers of the Library were the associates of Peter I - Feofan Prokopovich, Ya.V.
-Bruce, Archimandrite Athanasius Kondoidi, Vice-Chancellor A.I.
-Osterman, Tsarevna Anna Petrovna, life-doctor of Tsar L.L.
-Blumentrost; employees of the Academy of Sciences being created - I.I.
-Kol, I.V.
-Pause, F.G.
-Gmelin, V.I.
-Tatishchev, Kh.V.
-Gross, J.N.
-Delisle, G.F.
-Miller; from July 1728 - L. Euler, who was then an associate of the Academy, etc.

-The original collection of the Library, included and not included in the first printed catalog “Bibliothecae imp.
-Petropolitanae, p.
-1– (4).
-St.Pbg., [1741-1744], numbered about 16 thousand books in Russian and all European languages.
-The catalog did not include books in Greek, Slavic languages and publications of the Academy of Sciences itself, which were kept not in the library, but in a special room.
-Only in 1746 after I.K.
-Taubert was followed by a decree of Empress Elizabeth Petrovna on the free transfer of academic publications to the Library fund.

 On December 5, 1747, when the Library was in the Kunstkamera building, the first fire broke out.
 The reason was faulty chimneys.
 During the fire, the Gottorp Globe and the tower of the building burned down, and the things stored in the Kunstkamera and books from the library suffered more from water and careless movement than from fire.
 In the Russian part of the Chamber Catalog, librarian A.I.
 Bogdanov in his working copy indicated exactly which books were burned.
 Their total number is 44 titles (33 printed and 11 handwritten books) from the catalog of Russian books and more than 200 foreign publications.

 The news of the new library in St. Petersburg spread far beyond the borders of Russia.
-The famous French educator Denis Diderot, the author of about 400 articles in the famous "Encyclopedia", in 1751 in the second volume placed a review article on the libraries of Europe.
+The French educator Denis Diderot, the author of about 400 articles in the "Encyclopedia", in 1751 in the second volume placed a review article on the libraries of Europe.
 It contains the first mention of the Library of the Academy of Sciences and the role of Peter the Great in its creation.
 "This great monarch has collected very significant funds for the library of his St. Petersburg Academy, which is provided in large numbers with books in all fields of science."